 - A fine of $3,000-$750,000.

-When a person acts knowingly or recklessly and child abuse results in serious bodily injury to the child, it is a Colorado class 3 felony.
-Consequences of negligent felony child abuse include:
+When a person acts knowingly or recklessly, and child abuse results in serious bodily injury, the district attorney charges such person with a class 3 felony in Colorado.

 - 4-16 years in prison, and/or